preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 Filter
 ------------------
-Here you can add filters with the purpose of just displaying some defined sites.
+Here you can add filters so users can filter (= choose to just see some) a long list.